 Country-specific PPIs can be downloaded from this website at no cost.
 First, sign in or create an account.
 By creating an account, you will be able to participate in the online discussion forums, receive important PPI updates, and access all of your downloads in one place.
 Next, visit Find Your PPI to download the PPI for your country of interest.

 Organizations that decide to use the PPI usually make a small, up-front investment in training before they integrate the tool into their operations.
 The training period teaches the organization how to accurately sample its client base if it will not conduct a census, how to administer the survey properly, why survey questions should not be altered, how to use results to calculate poverty outreach, and other important principals.
-Grameen Foundation provides instructional and online resources for PPI users:
+The PPI provides instructional and online resources for users:

 - The Guide to the PPI explains how to properly undergo the stages of the PPI implementation cycle, including how to abide by the Standards of Use.

 - Case studies illustrate how various organizations, with different business models, have used PPI data to assess performance and make informed decisions.

 - Still have questions?
 Search the PPI community forum, read our Frequently Asked Questions (FAQs), or contact us.